Ever wonder how manufacturers manage their factory operations? Wonderware, an operating unit of London-based

 Wonderware has core domestic operations in California, Texas, and Pennsylvania.
-International offices reside in Europe, the Middle East, Latin America, and the Asia Pacific regions.
+Another 15 international offices are located in Europe, the Middle East, Latin America, and Asia.

 Sales and Marketing